DivineOmega/php-languages/README.md

 # PHP Languages

-PHP Languages is a tiny package to help deal convert between languages names (such as English, French, German) and various ISO language codes (such as en, fr, de).
+PHP Languages is a tiny package to help convert between languages names (such as English, French, German) and various ISO language codes (such as en, fr, de).

 ## Installation